Elisabeth Murdoch (philanthropist): Philanthropy

 Murdoch devoted her life to philanthropy.
 Before her marriage she worked as a volunteer for the Royal Society for the Prevention of Cruelty to Animals.
-Dame Elisabeth Murdoch joined the management committee of the Royal Children's Hospital in 1933, serving as its president from 1954 to 1965.
+She joined the management committee of the Royal Children's Hospital in 1933, serving as its president from 1954 to 1965.
+She was earmarked to succeed to the presidency by her predecessor Ella Latham and oversaw the hospital's move from its Carlton facilities to a new purpose-built campus in Parkville.
 A 2003 article in the Melbourne newspaper The Age said: "Few can rival Dame Elisabeth's enormous contribution.
 Her interests are so many they need to be alphabetically catalogued: academia, the arts, children, flora and fauna, heritage, medical research, social welfare.
 Many of Melbourne and Australia's most cherished institutions, from the Royal Children's Hospital to the Australian Ballet and the Botanic Gardens, have benefited from her involvement.
 But Murdoch also devoted herself to less popular causes: prisoners, children in care, those battling mental illness and substance abuse."

 Murdoch was a Life Governor of the Royal Women's Hospital.
 She was the patron of the Murdoch Children's Research Institute and of the Australian American Association (Victoria), founded by her husband.
 She was a patron and founding member of disability organisation EW Tipping Foundation and a founding member of the Deafness Foundation of Victoria.
 The first woman on the council of trustees of the National Gallery of Victoria, Murdoch was a founding member of the Victorian Tapestry Workshop.
 She was a member of the Patrons Council of the Epilepsy Foundation of Victoria.
 Her garden, "Cruden Farm", at Langwarrin, is one of Australia's finest examples of landscape gardening and is regularly open to the public.
 It was originally designed by Edna Walling.